 Seton Hall University Library will not borrow or lend the following materials via interlibrary loan:

 - Whole issues or volumes of current periodicals

 - Before submitting a request, please check to determine whether the material is already available in the SHU Library's collections.
 We will not request physical copies of Ebooks held by the library or items that are on Reserve or otherwise non-circulating.

 - Specific articles from journals may be requested.
 Requests for several articles from the same issue of a journal may represent a substantial portion of the publication and may be subject to agreed-upon Fair Use guidelines.

-- All fines incurred for overdue, lost or damaged ILL books will be paid by the SHU patron.
-The fine rate for overdue ILL books is $1.00 a day.
+- The fine rate for overdue ILL books is $1.00 a day.

 - Patrons are not charged for normal wear and tear on library materials.
 However, the following conditions do not constitute normal wear and tear and may result in repair or replacement charges (charges are determined based on the particular circumstances of each case):

 - Wet or moldy books